data-integration-toolkit/ditk/text/similarity/USE_Transformer/README.md

 Output for prediction: similarity scores
 (also a list,similarity scores[i] for sentence_1[i] and sentences_2[i])

 Evaluation metrics:
 ------------------
- Pearson Correlation Coefficient
+&emsp;Pearson Correlation Coefficient

 Evaluation dataset and result:
 ------------------------------